Driving Posture Guide: Prevent Back Pain on Long Commutes

 If you’re transitioning from car to desk, this is especially important to prevent compounding the effects of prolonged sitting in two different environments.

-Not all vehicles are created equal when it comes to supporting good driving posture.
-Understanding your vehicle’s specific challenges allows you to make targeted adjustments for optimal comfort and spinal health.
+Not all vehicles present the same challenges for maintaining good **driving posture**.
+Understanding your specific vehicle’s limitations helps you make targeted adjustments for optimal comfort and spinal health.

 Sports cars with low seating positions often force your hips below your knees, creating excessive lumbar flexion.
 A seat cushion can help raise your hip position, while additional lumbar support becomes even more critical.